plutoonium/fallen-moon-tabletop/mechanics/Soul.md

 You should keep the Soul trait you decided upon for your first character in most cases.
 This represents the recycling of souls, as the death of the body means not the death of a Soul.
 If the player or GM believes that it makes sense either narratively or mechanically, however, a new player character may adopt a new Soul and a new trait to match.
 An example of a reason to give a new character a new Soul is if the new character has an artificial Soul.
 Artificial Souls, as the name implies, are completely disconnected from the energy-recycling process that most Souls undergo, ergo a character with one *should not* have the same Soul or connected trait.

+Another instance wherein a new character should *not* have the same Soul and accompanying traits as the last is when the previous character lived a morally questionable or reprehensible life.
+This is not a matter of never making any mistakes, but rather a matter of if one tries, at the end of the day, to do the right thing.
+If one does not, then it will take a very long time for their Soul to get back to a body.